nikhilcheke/ml-data-bot/data/nlu.md

 - good morning
 - good evening
 - hey there
+- hey bot
+- hello bot
+- hi bot

 ## intent:thanks
 - Thank you so much
 - Thanks
 - Thank you
 - Thanks very much
+- Okay, thanks
+- thanks a lot

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
+- bbye
+- see you soon

 ## intent:affirm
 - yes